humblenginr/openai_realtime_test/README.md

     └── k8s/          # Kubernetes manifests
 ```

-## Contributing

-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

 ## Security

-For security concerns, please email security@pixa.com instead of using the issue tracker.
+For security concerns, please email tech@pixa.com instead of using the issue tracker.

 ## License

-This project is proprietary software owned by Pixa Inc. All rights reserved.
+This project is proprietary software owned by Pixaverse Studios.
+All rights reserved.

 ## Support